 New Residential Development

-- 5.3.1.1 New multiple residential development will not be permitted within a flooding hazard, regardless of previous approvals provided under the Planning Act or other regulatory process (e.g., Building Code Act). - 5.3.1.2 New single residential development on an existing lot will not be permitted within a flooding hazard regardless of previous approvals provided under the Planning Act or other regulatory process (e.g., Building Code Act).
+5.3.1.1 New residential development (single and/or multiple) will not be permitted within a flooding hazard, regardless of previous approvals provided under other regulatory process (e.g. Planning Act, Building Code Act, etc.).

 Minor Residential Additions